braathwaate/stratego/README.md

 About the AI (Artificial Intelligence)
 --------------------------------------

-The AI algorithm is the usual minimax with alpha-beta pruning.
+The AI algorithm is the generic minimax with alpha-beta pruning.
 Iterative deepening and heuristic history is used for move ordering to increase pruning success.
 Killer move is used for efficiency.